Horbenkodev/hugo-blog/content/posts/atomic-design-2-0-and-style-guide-driven-development/index.md

 promote:
   promote: false
 top: false
-authors:
+authors: []
-  - anastasiya-bakuta
-categories:
+categories: []
-  - development
 industries: []
 ---
 ## What is atomic design?

 In 2013, Brad Frost revolutionized the world of web application design with his article on <a href="https://bradfrost.com/blog/post/atomic-web-design/" rel="nofollow" target="_blank">atomic design</a>.
 The preface to his article reflects the trend of recent years in software development:

-> "We are not designing pages, we are designing systems of components."
+> We are not designing pages, we are designing systems of components.

-> ~ Stephen Hay
+— Stephen Hay

 Design involves the entire process of creating components: starting from design, going through layout to complete isolation of components in the frontend.
 Modern JS libraries and frameworks enthusiastically accepted these ideas: react, angular, styled-components, bootstrap.